pypa/packaging.python.org/source/current.rst

 ..
 [6] Although you can use pure ``distutils``, for most projects, that's
        insufficient, due it lacking support for defining dependencies.
-If do you use ``distutils``, realize that when :ref:`pip` installs your project source (rather than installing from a :term:`wheel <Wheel>` file), it will actually build your project using :ref:`setuptools` instead.
+If do you use ``distutils``, realize that when :ref:`pip` installs your project from source (rather than installing from a :term:`wheel <Wheel>` file), it will actually build your project using :ref:`setuptools` instead.

 ..
-[7] :ref:`pip` and the wheel format don't currently offer good tools for
-       handling arbitrary external binary dependencies.
-Accordingly, PyPI currently only allows platform specific wheel distributions to be uploaded for Windows and Mac OS X. External binary dependencies are currently best handled by building custom wheel files with the correct dependencies, by using one of the fully integrated cross-platform software stack management systems mentioned in the installation tools section, or by using platform specific tools.
+[7] :term:`PyPI <Python Package Index (PyPI)>` currently only allows
+       uploading Windows and Mac OS X wheels, and they should be compatible with the binary installers provided for download from python.org.
+Enhancements will have to be made to the :ref:`wheel compatibility tagging scheme
+       <PEP425s>` before linux wheels will be allowed.

 .. _distribute: https://pypi.python.org/pypi/distribute